talicopanda/social-media-influence-analysis/README.md

 A tweet object holds data about a tweet with respect to the user who tweeted, timestamp, etc.

-It also holds the vector embedding representation of the tweet's content which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).
+It also holds a reference to the embedding representation of the tweet's content which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).
-Note that this tweet class allows for changes in the embedding algorithm in order to test the efficacy of multiple embedding approaches.

 These tweets are stored in the `processed_influence_tweets` database.
+Moreover, the content embeddings are stored in a separate database to allow for effortless changes in the embedding algorithm as well as testing the efficacy of different embedding approaches.

 ## Community